 “A member of the care team requested that a resident was put on fluid watch.
 They were concerned that the resident wasn’t drinking enough.
 The fact that this member of staff, rather than feel frustrated, knew that the system could support us shows just how invaluable the system is.”
 Alison Redhead, Registered Manager, Minster Grange Care Home

 Digital care planning improves staff awareness and fluid intake

-Alison Redhead, the manager at Minster Grange, believes that one of the most valuable features of MCM is its fluid monitoring capabilities.
-Using Group Reporting, Alison has a detailed overview of care delivery, and can quickly and easily spot trends where care needs to be improved.
+Alison Redhead, the registered manager at Minster Grange, says that one of the most valuable features is the fluid monitoring capabilities.
+Since implementing digital care planning, Alison has a detailed overview of care delivery, and can quickly and easily spot trends where care and fluid input needs to be improved.

-With Group Reporting now able to report on trends for compliance and safeguarding, there is now valuable awareness among staff, which wouldn’t have been possible before.
-This has assisted Alison in utilising the data to improve fluid intake.
+The Group Reporting feature included in Person Centred Software’s digital care planning system supports managers to quickly access detailed care analysis.
+Alison says, “I can report on trends for compliance and safeguarding.
+Because of this, there is now valuable awareness among staff, which wouldn’t have been possible before.
+I use the data to improve fluid intake among our residents.”

 Alison says, ‘We have changed the staffing to focus on hydration in one of our communities.
 We now nominate one person every day to focus on fluids.
-Fluids offered are all up at 2000ml.’
-This is reflected in the Group Reporting reports with 0% inadequate fluids in this community.
+Fluids offered are all up at 2,000ml.
+Group Reporting reflects this with 0% inadequate fluids in our care home.”